ikiwq/blog-v1/README.md

 ## Description

 This project is a simple blog website created using React, GraphQL, and Tailwind CSS.
 It provides a platform for users to read my posts.
 This project communicates with a GraphQL API to retrieve posts.
-The project

 ## Installation
     Clone the repository